DavidRooney/DevToolShed/README.md

 * [Browser Calories](https://chrome.google.com/webstore/detail/browser-calories/pdkibgfjegigkoaleelbkdpkgceljfco?hl=en) - Measures page performance.
 * [Instapaper plugin](https://chrome.google.com/webstore/detail/instapaper/ldjkgaaoikpmhmkelcgkgacicjfbofhh?hl=en) - Save a webpage to Instapaper with a single button click.
 * [Grammarly](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen?hl=en) - A spell checker.
+* [DragDis](https://dragdis.com) - This is the plugin needed to use the online tool. look in the online tools section for a better description.
+* [wappalyzer](https://wappalyzer.com) - see what libraries a website is using.

 ## Software
 * [RealVNC](https://www.realvnc.com) - Remote desktop access.
 Easy software for setting up RDP and free for non-commercial use.